AquaStrikr/AquaStrikr/README.md

 # AquaStrikr
 * I'm AquaStrikr, very mid
-* I program some stuff so uhh
+* I program some stuff so uhh, DM me on Discord if you need help smh, AquaStrikr#7979
-* I've been working on a FNF Modding Engine named [ReVerb Engine](https://github.com/AquaStrikr/ReVerb-Engine), it's in a beta state but it'd be cool if you checked out :P

 ## My Stuff
 * I have a [Discord Server](https://discord.gg/QjbQDNSTaF), really cool, we play games and chat lol